 The cost of goods leaving factories and mines fell 0.1 percent from the previous month, Pretoria-based Statistics South Africa said on its website today.
 The median estimate of 12 economists surveyed by Bloomberg was for an annual gain of 5.5 percent.

-Every 1 percent decline in the rand adds as much as 0.2 percentage points to inflation, according to Johannesburg-based Standard Bank Group Ltd. The central bank aims to keep consumer- price inflation, which accelerated to a seven-month high of 5.7 percent in December, within a range of 3 percent to 6 percent.
+Every 1 percent decline in the rand adds as much as 0.2 percentage points to inflation, according to Johannesburg-based Standard Bank Group Ltd. Consumer-price inflation accelerated to a seven-month high of 5.7 percent in December.

 To contact the reporter on this story: Mike Cohen in Cape Town at email@example.com